davegoblue/WearableCourseProject/CodeBook.md

 * features.txt has 561 rows and 2 columns, containing a map from column number to column description

 ## Data Processing and Transformations
-The script was run on 27-Jan-2016 using 64-bit R 3.2.3 on a Windows 7 machine.
+The script run_analysis.R included in this repo was run on 28-Jan-2016 using 64-bit R 3.2.3 on a Windows 7 machine.
 The package dplyr is required.

 The overall processing is to load these raw data files and then piece them together like a puzzle.
 Specifically, the following actions are performed in the script: